seanburlington/some-thoughts/content/post/http-headers-aws-cloudfront-lambda.md

 };
 ```

-I also set these headers in a local apache instance to be able to check locally
+I also set these headers in a local Apache instance to be able to check locally

 Apache Conf